AKincel18/DSO/readme.md

 # DSO - Dedicated Operating Systems
 Mobile application which can help learning from the subject:  Dedicated Operating Systems.
 Quiz has two categories: linux and windows, each of them has 6 parts.
-There are two ways to learn: viewing all the questions and answers or a quiz by answering a randomly selected question.
+All questions and answers are in [*assets*](https://github.com/AKincel18/DSO/tree/master/app/src/main/assets) folder There are two ways to learn: viewing all the questions and answers or a quiz by answering a randomly selected question.
 The application is in Polish language.
 ## Screenshots
 <h4 align="left">Startup screen</h4>